pmusialik-intive/cats-electron/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies:
    `npm install`
+   Important for Windows Users: Before running npm install, first delete the package-lock.json file.
+If you encounter issues during the installation, also delete the node_modules directory and then run npm install again.
 3. Start the application:
    `npm start`